Felix-Paetsch/stoff/Docs/source/PatternLib/stages.rst

 .. js:class:: InitStage

    ``class InitStage extends baseStage``
    This stage marks the beginning of the construction of a sewing pattern.
-It is used inside the `PatternConstructor <pattern_constructor>`_.
+It is used inside the :doc:`PatternConstructor <pattern_constructor>`.

    **Constructor**: